Messages from the Dean

 A closer look at the world today shows that globalization is bringing about not only affluence in the sense of economic development but also uneven development through cut-throat harsh competitive processes.
 There are also growing global issues that cannot be solved by individual countries alone, such as poverty, inequality, and environmental destruction.
 The emergence of these global issues reflects a relative decline in the governance capacity of the state.
 Therefore, solving these issues requires social management or governance through coordination among such actors as governments, International Organizations, Regional Organizations, NGOs, private businesses, and civil society.

 To meet the need for sophisticated and sensitive professionals in public policy who can help solve these global issues, the Graduate School of Global Governance is designed to train not only researchers but also policy makers and practitioners, experts at International Organizations and NGOs, and other people who can play a part in problem solving and value creation in various international arenas.
 With this in mind, the School offers its doctoral program entirely conducted in English.

 The School established for these purposes has the following three pillars for its education.

 The second pillar is practical problem-solving.
-Although the School is primarily designed to train talent that is capable of research based on theory and analysis, it also places focus on training practitioners who can capitalize on such capabilities to solve real problems.
+Although the School is primarily designed to train talent that is capable of conducting research based on theory and analysis, it also places focus on training practitioners who can capitalize on such capabilities to solve real problems.
 To this end, the faculty includes many former practitioners.
-This feature, which sets the School apart from traditional doctoral courses, highlights the commitment to training advanced professionals who will become researchers or work in the government, private, and non-profit sectors as well as at international organizations.
+This feature, which sets the School apart from traditional doctoral courses, highlights the commitment to training advanced professionals who will become researchers or work in the government, private, and non-profit sectors as well as at International and Regional organizations.